doomdevelop/Stressi/README.md

 #A small android app showing cultural events in berlin
-The backend is currently under constructio
+The backend is currently under construction